Suk022/Selenium-with-Java/README.md

 # Java

 Welcome to the **Java** repository!

-This repository serves as a collection of Java basics to build a strong foundation for **Selenium automation testing** and further Java-based projects.
+This repository is a collection of Java basics to build a strong foundation for **Selenium automation testing** and further Java-based projects.

 ## Repository Overview